|Requirements||Frequently Asked Questions (FAQ)||Request Form|

 I filed jointly with my spouse.
 Do we both have to request DeBN?

-No; only one joint debtor can request DeBN.
-The joint debtor enrolled in DeBN will receive notices from the court via email, and the other debtor not enrolled in DeBN will continue to receive notices via U.S. mail.
+No, while both debtors do not have to request service via DeBN in a joint case, a joint debtor enrolled in DeBN will receive notices from the court via email while the other debtor will continue to recieve notices via U.S. mail.

 I filed jointly with my spouse.
 Can we both use the same email address?